 What does rising inflation mean for your pocketbook?

 Inflation is a number that represents the change in price as experienced by Canadian consumers.
 It measures price change by comparing the cost of a fixed basket of goods and services from one point of time to another.
 In most cases, year-over-year increases are around two per cent.
 Companies set salary targets the same way, increasing wages by the average rise in inflation.

 When inflation rises faster than expected, people need to adjust their budgets to keep up with their financial obligations.

 If the cost of things we use every day is higher, we often have little choice but to pay more.
 This can mean families are forced to cut down on extras like restaurants and travel.
 But it also means less money goes into savings.
 This can have a huge impact on Canadians pocket books with less being invested for their future.

 What does higher inflation mean for mortgage rates?

 Higher inflation can also affect your mortgage rates and your ability to borrow.
-That’s because one way the Bank of Canada can dampen inflation is by raising interest rates.
+That’s because one way to dampen inflation is for to raise the Bank of Canada interest rate.
 The central bank likes to keep inflation in a range of 1-3 per cent, ideally closer to two per cent.
-Raising rates encourages consumer to spend less and save more, resulting in lower inflation.
+A Bank of Canada interest rate hike encourages consumer to spend less and save more, resulting in lower inflation.